microsoft/BuildTourHack/stories/3/312_Camera.md

     MainPage = new NavigationPage(new MainPage());
     ```

 3. You are now ready to navigate to the new page.
 We want to navigate to the new page when a product (nose) is clicked in the main page and we want to pass the nose as a parameter.
 The easiest way to do that is to pass the clicked nose as a parameter to the constructor when navigating to the new page.
-Open the code behind of the new page you created and modify the constructor to accept a parameter of type Nose.
+Open the code behind of the new page you created (CameraPage in our example) and modify the constructor to accept a parameter of type Nose.

     ```csharp
     Nose _nose;

     public CameraPage(Nose nose)
     {
         _nose = nose;